 To get a clear picture of these two methodologies, let’s take a glimpse at Scrum and Kanban to discern which one could be more beneficial for your project.

 What is Scrum?

 Scrum is a well-defined framework that enables coordination within the team on complex projects.
-The process provides a holistic methodology wherein the whole team work together to attain a common goal.
-The process intends to bring results within short span emphasizing on teamwork and iterative progress.
+The process provides a holistic methodology wherein the whole team works together to attain a common goal.
+The process intends to bring results within a short span emphasizing teamwork and iterative progress.